-Relatively low uncertainty in level (7 %) could be connected with a dominant contribution of CO_2 from fossil fuel combustion, which is usually more accurate compared with other sources.
+Relatively low uncertainty in level (7 %) could be connected with a dominant contribution of CO2 from fossil fuel combustion, which is usually more accurate compared with other sources.
 The value of 2.8 % in the trend uncertainty can be considered to be a typical result.

 The same source categories used in key sources assessment have also been used even in uncertainty analysis.
 In this way, the uncertainty analysis result will be used later for Tier 2 key source analysis, which might be more suitable.
-It should be noted that the "Iron and steel (CO_2)" subcategory is in this uncertainty analysis kept together with "Stationary combustion - Solid (CO_2)", because of the relevant splitting of the two subcategories is so far available only for data for 2001 and onwards
+It should be noted that the "Iron and steel (CO2)" and "Ammonia production (CO2)" subcategories are in this uncertainty analysis kept together with "Stationary combustion - Solid (CO2)" and "Stationary combustion - Liquid (CO2)", respectively, because of the relevant splitting of the two subcategories is so far available only for data for 2001 and onwards.
+Uncertainty analysis results for 2003 are very similar to results for 2001, see (Fott at al, 2004)